RamzCrypto/Assignment1/README.md

 .withSauce("bbq")
 .build();

-## What It Demonstrates
+## What it shows

 - Step-by-step construction of a complex object
-- Two different representations (classic / vegan)
+- Two different representations built with the same interface
-- Validation inside `build()` — throws an exception when bun or patty is missing
+- Validation in build() that throws when a required part is missing
-- Fluent API — every setter returns `this`
+- Fluent API where each setter returns the builder